 The City of Fort Bragg is seeking funding to perform a comprehensive review of parking issues in the Central Business District (CBD), prepare an update to the parking land use codes for the district, and perform a feasibility analysis for alternate public parking lots to meet transportation needs in a core pedestrian oriented area.
 Updates are needed to the CBD land use parking codes in order to address long standing parking issues in the district.
-In 2007 the City performed a Nexus Study which resulted in a resolution for an in-lieu fee to be collected to off-set parking lots.
+In 2007 the City performed a Nexus Study which resulted in a resolution for an in-lieu fee to be collected to off-set parking requirements in the district.
+These in-lieu fees were intended to be used for maintaining City-owned parking lots.
 In 2011 the In-lieu fee was reduced to 50% and in 2012 a moratorium on the fee collection and parking requirements was established.
 Now almost 10 years later, the moratorium is still in place and no parking requirements are currently utilized for development in the CBD.
 With no fees being collected and no established parking requirements available to off-set parking impacts, the CBD which is the heart of the City's downtown is over parked and there are no current plans for navigating a path forward.